 Westminster is where London stops being a city and starts being a capital.
-The Palace of Westminster, where Parliament has sat since the 13th century, is architecturally staggering — and the Elizabeth Tower (Big Ben is technically just the bell) is the most recognisable clock face on earth.
-Westminster Abbey next door has seen every coronation since 1066.
-Buckingham Palace sits at the end of The Mall, flanked by St James's Park and Green Park.
-This is London at its most monumental, and it earns every superlative.
+The Palace of Westminster is architecturally staggering.
+Westminster Abbey has seen every coronation since 1066.
+Buckingham Palace sits at the end of The Mall.
+This is London at its most monumental.

 Curated by our editorial team.
 Not paid.
 Not sponsored.
 Just places we think are worth your time.